floraison/flor/doc/glossary.md

 ## expression

+## flow

+A \[business\] process definition, for short, a "flow".
+In flor, they are written in the flor language.

 ## ganger

 The ganger is a component of the [scheduler](#scheduler).
 It's the middleman between flor and the taskers.
 British definition of the word: "the foreman of a gang of labourers."